thanedouglass/LSP_REPO_AYO/README.md

 **Link:** https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html
 Usage: Implemented BufferedReader for efficient reading of the input CSV file, handling large files with optimal performance through buffered input operations.

+# Documentation of AI Usage
+**Initial Problem:** After successfully compiling the ETLPipeline.java program, I encountered a ClassNotFoundException when trying to run it from the command line.
+**AI’s Response Excerpt:** The AI's response explained that the error was a result of running the program from the wrong directory.
+It instructed me to navigate to the project's root directory and execute the java command using the program's fully qualified name, including its package structure.
+**Modification and Usage:** I followed the AI's guidance, navigating to the project root and running the command java org.howard.edu.lsp.assignment2.ETLPipeline.
+The program then executed successfully, resolving the ClassNotFoundException and demonstrating the importance of running Java commands from the project root directory.